© Robin Curtil

 experimentation.
 Through the act of painting itself Curtil finds the

 driving force of his practice.
-Processes of layering, repeating and

-erasing culminate to reach the moment when the painting finally appears.
+to reach the moment when the painting finally appears.

 Curtil’s material interests border on the alchemical, manipulating paint and combining it with non-traditional materials with a sense of experimental wonder.
 The properties of oil paint allow him to play with impasto, transparency, overlay, and the representation of volume or surface inducing perspective and figuration.
 His paintings hold layers of transparent pigment that constantly push elusive forms in and out of focus, nestling his work between abstraction and representation.
-The process of gathering, sorting, collating, and associating imagery permeates his paintings.
+Gathering, sorting, collating, and associating imagery permeates throughout his practice.
 He uses color taken from his immediate surroundings.
 Greens peel back to reveal rich oxides read like layers of subway paint.
 Created across multiple series, Curtil’s work captures the immediacy and ephemerality of his time.
 Each piece evokes the aesthetics of both individual and collective memory through a deep investigation into the act of painting.

 © Robin Curtil